osrswiki/osrswiki-android/tools/readme.md

 ## Overview

-The new native map system relies on several pre-processed assets generated from the OSRS game cache and the RuneLite open-source client.
+The new native map system relies on pre-processed assets generated from the OSRS game cache.
 This toolchain is designed to be as automated and future-proof as possible.

-The core asset generation workflow is a multi-step process:
+The core asset generation workflow is a 4-step process:
 1.  **Setup/Update Game Cache**: Automatically download the latest complete game cache from a public archive.
 2.  **Fetch Decryption Keys**: Automatically download the latest map decryption keys (XTEAs).
 3.  **Dump Complete Map Images**: Render the full game world from the cache.
 4.  **Slice Map Tiles**: Process the map images into `.mbtiles` assets for use in the app.
-5.  **Extract POIs (Optional)**: Parse the RuneLite source code to generate a JSON file of points of interest.

 ---